 Are you looking for an easy and fun Snow Globe Craft for home or the classroom?
 You’ve come to the right place!
 Toddlers, preschoolers, kindergartners, and older kids will enjoy following along with our video and helpful step-by-step directions while making this DIY waterless snow globe with our printable template, plastic plates, paper, watercolors, and styrofoam craft snow.

 Related: How to Make a Snow Globe

-Snowglobes are an enchanting keepsake, especially when they contain a child’s drawing.
-This winter season, invite kids to make their own Snowglobe Craft with plastic plates, paper, crayons, and styrofoam craft snow.
-Our snowglobes were inspired by these adorable snow globes.
+Snow globes are an enchanting keepsake, especially when they showcase a child’s drawing.
+This winter season, invite kids to make their own snow globe craft with plastic plates, paper, crayons, and styrofoam craft snow.
+It’s the perfect gift for friends and family!

-1. After printing the template and gathering supplies, invite kids to draw a picture on the snowglobe template.
-I asked my kids to draw an outdoor winter scene, but some other great drawing prompts include:
+1. After printing the template and gathering supplies, invite kids to draw a picture on the snow globe template.
+I asked my kids to draw an outdoor winter scene, but some other drawing prompt ideas include:

-- Draw a picture of a person you admire
+- A picture of a person you admire

 Tip: When you are printing this template, be sure to have “actual size” checked in your printer menu.

-4. When the paint is dry, invite kids to cut out both parts of their snowglobe.
-We used the snowglobe base as a template and traced it onto black paper, but kids could also color it in.
+4. When the paint is dry, invite kids to cut out both parts of their snow globe.
+We used the snow globe base as a template and traced it onto black paper, but kids could also color it in with a black crayon.

 Of course, to expedite this process, you could use a low-temperature hot glue gun to secure the plate to the paper.

 When the glue is dry, kids will enjoy shaking, twisting, and turning their snow globe!

 7. If desired, glue a loop of festive ribbon to the back of the snow globe to create an ornament!
 Kids could also sign their name with a silver Sharpie marker on the base of the snow globe!